chrisglein/chrisglein.github.io/dragon-family/rules.md

 categories: rules
 ---
 # SUMMARY
-Your goal is to raise dragons to controling large territories.
+Your goal is to raise dragons to controlling large territories.
 You will do this by exploring the world, hatching eggs, gathering your hatchling’s favorite foods to help them grow, and finally helping them stake out a lair.

 # COMPONENTS